Coming of Age

-- Participate in the COA gatherings, approximately once per month on a Sunday afternoon with their Mentee.
+- Participate in the COA gatherings, approximately twice per month on a Monday evening with their Mentee.

-- Participate with their Mentee in one day-long COA retreat in the Fall, and one overnight retreat in February or March. (dates to be determined, adapted during pandemic)
+- Participate with their Mentee in scheduled COA retreats or extended social justice projects (dates to be determined, adapted during pandemic)

 - Support their Mentee as they write or develop their credo.